blockmatic-icebox/powerstack/README.md

 If you are new to Web3 and its concepts Nader Dabit's talk at Next.js Conf 2021 [Defining the Web3 Stack](https://www.youtube.com/watch?v=f9XRH7bjV8M) is a great resource to get started.

 The React dApp Architecture follows the following design principles:

 ### The Best Code is No Code

 The fewer lines of code the better.
 Every line of code you write increases complexity and error surface.
-Well maintained frameworks and libraries provide battle tested code and regurlarly updated codebases.
-It is also easier to onboard new developers to the project when using known frameworks and tools such as NextJS and Ethers.

 ### Optimize for Change

 The only constant in the universe is change; And software is no different, software evolves constantly.
 By encapsulating functionality in small composable pieces you can accomplish great flexibility and speed.

-### Cannonical Approach

-React Hooks is the new way of writing ReactJS applications.
-They let you use state and other React features without writing a class, which means you can now write your entire application using _functional programming and functional components_ and this has a myriad of advantages.

-Most notably having the ability to separate functionality by concern and not by stage in the lifecycle method ( single responsibility principle ) which makes the source code of the applications much more readable, maintainable and increases the reusability and portability of the components.

-Read [ReactJS Hooks Motivation](https://reactjs.org/docs/hooks-intro.html#motivation) for more information.

-### Simple Global State

-While hooks are great for encapsulating UI functionality, state management on a application is more than just UI state and most of time Vanilla JS is all you need.
-Zustand is an agnostic state management library that greatly simplifies global state on React applications.
-While you can technically keep all your logic in hooks, as your application grows you will find that this approach creates some overhead, is very verbose and it can have an inpact on rendering performance, the more context providers you add the more undesired rerenders your application will typically have.

 ### Avoid Hasty Abstractions